yasiryagi/helpdesk/roles/content-curator-lead/README.md

 #### Replenishing The Mint
 It will sometimes be necessary to replenish the Content Working Group Mint.
 This can be done through a `Set Working Group Mint Capacity` proposal [here](https://testnet.joystream.org/#/proposals/new) which must be approved by the Council in order to take effect.
 For this reason it is best to discuss these sorts of proposals with the Council before making them.

+### Increasing (or Decreasing) Limits for Members
+By default, a member can "only" create a total of 100 video (class 10) entities, and 25 channel (class 1) entities.
+This is not visible before a member creates their first (presumably channel) entity, but their "status" can then be tracked in the [Chain State](https://testnet.joystream.org/#/chainstate), through `contentDirectory.entityCreationVouchers`.
+Set `EntityController` to `Member` and fill in `MemberId`.

+If a member creates quality content, their limit can be raised.
+If a member continuously makes uploads that requires curation, their limit can be set to 0.

+This is done using [Extrinsics](https://testnet.joystream.org/#/extrinsics), with `contentDirectory.updateEntityCreationVoucher`.
+Example:
+If member `1` is to be given the right to make 200 vidoes:
+`class_id`: 10
+`controller`: Member
+`Member`: 1
+`maximum_entities_count`: 200

+Only the Leads "role" key can perform this transaction, and any other origin will be rejected.

 ---